mikolajkalwa/api-scraper/scraper/readme.md

 ### How to run:
 Docker is the easiest way: `docker run --rm ghcr.io/mikolajkalwa/api-scraper`

-By default targets https://api.ecommerce.com however it can be configured via BASE_URL environement variable.
+By default targets https://api.ecommerce.com however it can be configured via `BASE_URL` environment variable.

 ### Additional assumptions about given API
 * Products are sorted by price in ascending order